 Cardboard Box Oven

 Another great craft for kids or teens who are looking to be different from their peers while repurposing materials.
 These awesome carton wallets are easy to make and are a great way to spend some time with your kids, all the while teaching them about saving money.
-Spoonful provides the how to as well as the template for making these.
+Instructables provides the how-to as well as the template for making these.

 Plantable Paper Earth